waits/ntwrk/README.md

 usage: ntwrk <command> [arguments]

 commands:
     help    Show this help message
     ip      Print external IP address
+    run     Run performance tests
     server  Start a test server
-    test	Run performance tests
-    update	Check for and download an updated binary version	Print version number
+    update  Checks for and downloads an updated binary version Print version number
 ```

-The `ip` and `test` commands take a `-host` flag to test against a custom server (default is `ntwrk.waits.io`).
+The `ip` and `run` commands take a `-host` flag to test against a custom server (default is `ntwrk.waits.io`).
 The client and server currently only run on port 1600.